 Accept-Language HTTP Header in French in your crawler's HTTP Headers to a website like mine, your crawl will be completely different than GoogleBot's crawl in most cases.
 Yes, sure Googlebot can set an

 Accept-Language header in other languages than English when it does local aware crawling but most of the time the language it prefers to speak is its own language English.
 You can find more information about Googlebot's local aware crawling here https://support.google.com/webmasters/answer/6144055?hl=en.
-Now, you may be thinking who in the world will request a page in French language from their crawler, this is not an SEO scenario but a movie scenario.
-Well, if you were a French citizen and coincidentally, you and your friends have a very bizarre hobby which is to develop and test crawlers constantly then you will finish crawling your site in French one day or other.
+Now, you may be thinking who in the world will request a page in French language from their crawler, this might not be an SEO scenario but a movie scenario.
+Well, if you were a French citizen and coincidentally, you and your friends have a very bizarre hobby which is to develop and test crawlers then believe me it is very likely that you finish crawling a site like mine in French one day or other.

-Accordingly if you are the client; when you would like to hire an SEO consultant, work with an SEO agency, or in case you are the SEO consultant using a crawler in the market as a service to realize your SEO contract, you should ask the SEO consultant, the crawl service provider what HTTP Headers their crawlers are planning to send while crawling your websites.
+Accordingly if you were the client; when you would like to hire an SEO consultant, work with an SEO agency, or in case you were the SEO consultant using a crawler in the market as a service to realize your SEO contract, you should ask the SEO consultant, the crawl service provider what HTTP Headers their crawlers will be requesting while crawling your websites.
 Finally as a client, you should monitor their crawlers HTTP Headers which are being sent to your servers while they are crawling your sites to see if your servers are receiving the promised and correct HTTP Headers from their crawlers.

 Thanks for taking time to read this post.
 I offer consulting, architecture and hands-on development services in web/digital to clients in Europe & North America.
 If you'd like to discuss how my offerings can help your business please contact me via LinkedIn

 Have comments, questions or feedback about this article?
 Please do share them with us here.